Healthdirect Free Australian health advice you can count on.

 • whole grains

-• choosing lower-sodium foods, and foods labelled as 'low-salt', 'salt-reduced' or 'no added salt'
+• choose foods labelled as 'low-salt', 'salt-reduced' or 'no added salt'

-• avoiding adding salt at the table or while cooking
+• avoid adding salt at the table or while cooking

-• cooking your own food instead of eating takeaway food and pre-packaged foods
+• cook your own food as often as possible, instead of eating takeaway food and pre-packaged foods

-Dietitians can help you change your diet, while making sure you still get all the nutrients your body needs.
-An accredited practising dietitian can help you design a healthy eating plan tailored to you.
+A dietitian can help you change your diet while making sure you still get all the nutrients your body needs.

 Resources and support